Kim Kardashian And Kanye West Are ‘Helping’ President Trump With His Popularity Amongst African-Americans

+Being friends with Kim Kardashian and Kanye West has its benefits.
 Just ask President Donald Trump, who — thanks to his recent meeting with Kim Kardashian and the support granted to him from Kanye West — has seen a surge in his popularity amongst African-Americans.

-Or, at least, that’s what he claims according to The Root.
+Or, at least, that’s what he claims, according to The Root.

-Recently, as fans of the Keeping Up with the Kardashians star already know, Kardashian met up with President Donald Trump to discuss prison reform (The Root, of course, remarked that the conversation was “two knowledgeable people short of an actual discussion about prison reform”), and it was at this meeting that the former host of The Apprentice informed the reality star of her influence on his popularity.
+Recently, as fans of the Keeping Up with the Kardashians star already know, Kardashian met up with President Donald Trump to discuss prison reform, and it was at this meeting that the former host of The Apprentice informed the reality star of her influence on his popularity.

-It was a statistic that the President repeated at an NRA meeting later that week, where he informed those in attendance that Kim Kardashian and Kanye West helped his approval numbers amongst African-Americans go from “11 to 22 in one week.”
-He didn’t cite the source of his data, however, and nor did he provide any context for his quote.
+It was a statistic that the president repeated at an NRA meeting later that week, where he informed those in attendance that Kim Kardashian and Kanye West helped his approval numbers amongst African-Americans go from “11 to 22 in one week.”
+He didn’t cite the source of his data nor did he provide any context for his quote.

-This isn’t the first time that President Trump made these claims about Kim Kardashian and Kanye West: just a few days after West was spotted wearing a red MAGA hat, and tweeting that he and President Trump shared the same “dragon energy,” President Trump claimed that West “helped double his numbers amongst blacks,” according to Bloomberg.
+This isn’t the first time that President Trump made these claims about Kim Kardashian and Kanye West.
+Just a few days after West was spotted wearing a red MAGA hat and tweeting that he and President Trump shared the same “dragon energy,” President Trump claimed that West “helped double his numbers amongst blacks,” according to Bloomberg.

 I feel so blessed.
 For everyone that didn't turn they back.
 I'm in tears right now.
 I love all of you pic.twitter.com/8jwIALBsDu